-At the start of June, Marketing & Partnerships Manager, Matt Flenley was a panellist on an A-Team webinar alongside Sophia Bantanidis of Citi, Kayvan Alikhani of Compliance.ai, and Patrick Boscher of Pabora.io.
+At the start of June, Marketing & Partnerships Manager, Matt Flenley was a panellist on an A-Team webinar on overcoming barriers to RegTech adoption alongside Sophia Bantanidis of Citi, Kayvan Alikhani of Compliance.ai, and Patrick Boscher of Pabora.io.
 With questions posed by Sarah Underwood, the webinar delved deep into views from different sides of the fence – buyers, sellers and investors – seeking to provide a broad understanding of the barriers each side faces and how to overcome them.
 Here, he focuses on a few of the biggest talking points raised by the webinar.

 From the moment the panellists began introducing themselves, I knew it was going to be pretty wide-ranging.
 Patrick Boscher is ex-Allianz Group, now RegTech advisor and Startup Angel; Sophia Bantanidis is a former regulator, now leading RegTech & Fintech innovation at Citi’s Innovation Lab; Kayvan Alikhani of Compliance.ai, a technologist who’s worked with hundreds of compliance officers; and then, of course, me – now at a Fintech/RegTech, but formerly in a bank and dealing with the sorts of problems that technology is rapidly solving.

 A-Team Group usually gets a good panel together, full of opinions from across the sphere of a debate, and this was no different.